Centum and satem languages: Centum languages

 Centum languages also retained the distinction between the PIE labiovelar row (kʷ, gʷ, gʷʰ) and the plain velars.
 Historically, it was unclear whether the labiovelar row represented an innovation by a process of labialisation, or whether it was inherited from the parent language (but lost in the satem branches); current mainstream opinion favours the latter possibility.
-Labiovelars as single phonemes (for example, //kʷ//) as opposed to biphonemes (for example, //kw//) are attested in Greek (the Linear B series), Italic (Latin qu), Germanic (Gothic hwair ƕ and qairþra q) and Celtic (Ogham ceirt Q) (in the so-called P-Celtic languages //kʷ// developed into /p/; a similar development took place in the Osco-Umbrian branch of Italic and sometimes in Greek and Germanic).
+Labiovelars as single phonemes (for example, //kʷ//) as opposed to biphonemes (for example, //kw//) are attested in Greek (the Linear B series), Italic (Latin qu), Germanic (Gothic hwair 𐍈 and qairþra 𐌵) and Celtic (Ogham ceirt ᚊ) (in the so-called P-Celtic languages //kʷ// developed into /p/; a similar development took place in the Osco-Umbrian branch of Italic and sometimes in Greek and Germanic).
 The boukólos rule, however, states that a labiovelar reduces to a plain velar when it occurs next to *u or *w.

 The centum–satem division refers to the development of the dorsal series of sounds only at the time of the earliest separation of PIE into the proto-languages of its individual daughter branches; it does not apply to any later analogous developments within any branch.
-For example, the palatalization of Latin //k// to //t͡ʃ// or //t͡s// (often later //s//) in some Romance languages (which means that modern French and Spanish cent and cien are pronounced with initial //s// and //θ// respectively) is satem-like, as is the merger of *kʷ with *k in the Gaelic languages; such later changes do not affect the classification of the languages as centum.
+For example, the assibilation of Latin //k// to //t͡ʃ// or //t͡s// (often later //s//) in some Romance languages (where modern French cent is pronounced with initial //s//, and in most dialects of European Spanish cien is pronounced with initial //θ//) is satem-like, as is the merger of *kʷ with *k in the Gaelic languages; such later changes do not affect the classification of the languages as centum.

 Linguist Wolfgang P. Schmid argued that some proto-languages like Proto-Baltic were initially centum, but gradually became satem due to their exposure to the latter.